 In my world of computer music, since the very first time I discovered that MIDI cc93 could control the effect on my very first midi keyboard, Chorus has always sounded pretty much the same to me.
 Chorus is there, everybody knows it, everybody uses it, everybody knows what it sounds like.
-It does it’s job and we’re thankful for it, but it’s not something we really get that excited about.
+It does its job and we’re thankful for it, but it’s not something we really get that excited about.
 Or at least I didn’t.
 But Stian Aagedal did.
-And his vision, hard work and enthusiasm managed to get the KVRaudio.com man dem, one of the toughest online communities in it’s field, stood behind him in their droves.
+And his vision, hard work, and enthusiasm managed to get the KVRaudio.com man dem, one of the toughest online communities in its field, to stand behind him in their droves.
 Because Multiply sounds good.
 Really good.
-It is quite clearly a Chorus effect and yet it doesn’t sound like any other Chorus effect that I have came across before.
+It is quite clearly a Chorus effect and yet it doesn’t sound like any other Chorus effect that I have come across before.
 I recently caught up with Stian and he had this to say about his ambitious creation:

 Q) What was the inspiration for Multiply?

 I got the inspiration for Multiply while developing Verberate, a plug-in designed for extremely realistic simulation of real acoustical spaces.
 It occurred to me that some of the concepts for phase dispersion could be useful in a chorus effect.
 Normal chorus effects use modulated delays to achieve the effect of several performers playing identical tones.
 These delays lead to comb filtering effects which are not natural at all.
 By applying a phase randomizing filter on each simulated voice, I was able to create a more natural-sounding chorus effect.
 The fact that the voices are de-correlated makes Multiply useful also for broadening the stereo image.
 The effect is profound even when the frequency modulation depth is set to zero.